Substance Abuse and Addiction at Texas Universities and Colleges

 Almost 50 percent of students reported serving as a designated driver at least once in the course of a typical month.

-Drug Abuse & Mental Health on College Campuses
+Does Drug and Abuse Abuse Affect Mental Health on College Campuses?

-Research shows that college students have an increased risk of developing mental disorders, including depression, anxiety and eating disorders, due to various stressors and life transitions.
+Research shows that college students have an increased risk of developing mental disorders, including depression, anxiety, and eating disorders, due to various stressors and life transitions.
 Mental illness often leads to substance abuse as a form of self-medication, increasing the risk of developing an addiction.
-Additionally, drug and alcohol abuse can worsen existing symptoms of mental illness or cause them to set in where none existed previously.
+Additionally, college alcohol abuse and drug abuse can worsen existing symptoms of mental illness or cause them to set in where none existed previously.

 The Texas survey found that heavy drinkers on campus reported more frequent feelings of hopelessness, worthlessness or depression than light and moderate drinkers.
 Illicit drug users were most affected by these feelings, with over half reporting feeling hopeless some of the time and nearly 20 percent reporting feeling this way most of the time.
 Likewise, around 20 percent of drug users reported having feelings of anxiety most of the time and nearly 80 percent felt anxious some of the time.